Advancing Toward Robust and Scalable Fingerprint Orientation Estimation: From Gradients to Deep Learning: Orientation Estimation of Fingerprint

 Based on quadratic differentials, a global model for the fingerprint orientation field was proposed in \cite{huckemann2008global}.
-For three classes (arches, loops and whorls) different models were designed.
-Parameters used in the model are invariant under euclidean motions.
+For three classes (arches, loops and whorls) different models were designed using quadratic differentials:

+where \(\phi(z)\) is a meromorphic function describing the fingerprint class.
+Parameters used in the model are invariant under Euclidean motions.
 The model allows extrapolation into unobserved regions of fingerprint images.
 This work was further extended in \cite{gottschlich2016perfect}.
 The locally adaptive methods are combined to get more robust global models.

 Wang et al. proposed a \textit{Fingerprint Orientation Model based on 2D Fourier Expansions} (FOMFE) that does not require prior knowledge of singular points \cite{wang2007fingerprint}.
-The proposed model can be used to detect singular points.
-The coefficients FOMFE model can be used as feature vector and fingerprint indexing every effectively.
+The \textbf{\textit{Fingerprint Orientation Model based on 2D Fourier Expansion (FOMFE)}}, introduced by Wang et al. in 2007 \cite{wang2007fingerprint}, offers a robust method for modeling the local ridge orientation in fingerprint images using a \textit{2D Fourier series expansion}.
+This approach is particularly advantageous as it \textit{does not require prior knowledge of singular points (SPs)} and can effectively describe the overall ridge topology, including SP regions, even in the presence of noise.